braingourmets/crud/README.md

 packages, create the development and test databases and create dummy records in the development database.

-Please note that `dip rake` will not run the specs anymore (unlike `bin/rake` without containers).
-You need to run `dip rspec` separately for this.

 ### RubyMine setup

 Create a new remote Ruby SDK in the settings and set is as the default.